rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 Here you can find the Routing Service configuration files.

--   `routing_remote_admin.xml`: this is a configuration file for Routing Service that enables remote administration, and uses the QoS profiles defined in the XML QoS profiles file (`USER_QOS_PROFILES.xml`).
+-   `routing_remote_admin.xml`: This is a configuration file for Routing Service that enables remote administration, and uses the QoS profiles defined in the XML QoS profiles file (`USER_QOS_PROFILES.xml`).
 By using the same QoS profiles in both the application and the *Routing Service* we